Pakistan unlikely to be high on Trump's foreign policy radar - ExBulletin

 Pakistan unlikely to be high on Trump's foreign policy radar

-Islamabad: Foreign policy experts in Pakistan say Donald Trump's victory in the US presidential election is unlikely to lead to a change in the hardline stance taken by Washington towards Islamabad in recent years .
+Islamabad, November 7 (SocialNews.XYZ) Foreign policy experts in Pakistan say Donald Trump's victory in the US presidential election is unlikely to trigger any change in the hardline stance adopted by Washington towards of Islamabad in recent years.

 Analysts argue that US policy towards Pakistan has never been based on good personal terms and would be no different under the new Trump administration.